jasonatoledo/JEERS_Final_Project/README.md

 - Description of preliminary feature engineering and preliminary feature selection, including their decision-making process (JASON)

+For our preliminary features, we decided to first use all of the physical attributes of a fighter, including weight, height, reach, fighter stance, and age.
+We added in additional features, including weight class, and number of rounds fought to see if the added features would improve the model.
+We'd like to add in fighter win history data to see if the model improves in our next iteration of the model.

 - Description of how data was split into training and testing sets

 - Explanation of model choice, including limitations and benefits (SERGE)